TheWebShop/officemap/README.md

  * `grunt copy:sp`
    Copies the contents of `dist/` to the production environment.

-   **Caution** this command will overwite files without warning, be very careful [where it is pointing](https://github.com/TheWebShop/officemap/blob/master/Gruntfile.js#L26).

 [^1]: [LiveReload](http://livereload.com/) has extensions for Chrome, Firefox and Safari.